Nostalgia-filled Slam Dunk Film Tops Chinas Box Office Chart - UrduPoint

 The film is an adaptation of the popular "Slam Dunk" basketball manga series in the 1990s, written and directed by its original creator, Takehiko Inoue.

-It was followed by "The Super Mario Bros.
-Movie," an animated film based on Nintendo's Mario video game franchise, which raked in 8.71 million yuan on Saturday.
+It was followed by the domestic action comedy "Ride On," which raked in 5.8 million yuan on Sunday.